On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

-where (a) is due to the fact that conditioning cannot increase the entropy; (b) is due to the fact that removing conditioning cannot decrease the entropy; and (c) is obtained using the relationship in~(\ref{eq:thouter0}).
+where (a) is obtained by splitting the message into three parts as shown in Fig. \ref{fig:veryhighouter}; (b) is due to the fact that conditioning cannot increase the entropy; (c) is due to the fact that removing conditioning cannot decrease the entropy; and (d) follows by using the relationship in (\ref{eq:thouter0}).
 This completes the proof.